Pacific Motorway M1 Varsity Lakes to Burleigh

 Smart motorway technologies help to reduce 'stop-start' travel, improve safety and provide more predictable travel times for motorists.

-See Smart motorway fact sheet (PDF)
+See the Smart motorway fact sheet for more information.

 - Total investment